 Dental Services Covered by Medicare

-Medicare Part A covers dental services only when they are directly related to a covered medical service or procedure.
+Medicare Part A covers dental services only when directly related to a covered medical service or procedure.
 This can include dental work needed before a covered surgery such as an organ transplant or cardiac procedure.

-Other cases where Original Medicare may cover dental care include, but are not limited to, dental ridge reconstruction during tumor surgery, stabilizing teeth for jaw fractures, dental splints for covered medical conditions like dislocated jaw joints, and tooth extractions for cancer radiation preparation.
+Other cases where Original Medicare may cover dental care include but are not limited to, dental ridge reconstruction during tumor surgery, stabilizing teeth for jaw fractures, dental splints for covered medical conditions like dislocated jaw joints, and tooth extractions for cancer radiation preparation.

 Medicare may also cover additional services and supplies related to the covered dental treatments under Part A and Part B. These include providing anesthesia, diagnostic X-rays, operating room use, and other procedures.